 - Letter of Support from Department Chair or Division Chief for faculty applicant; from Society Dean for student applicant.
 If necessary, this letter may be submitted following the submission of your other application materials.

-Applications must be submitted by December 15, 2017.
-Please submit your application materials electronically to Andrea Bryner (email@example.com).
+Applications are due no later than December 14, 2018.
+Please submit your application materials electronically to Andrea Bryner (firstname.lastname@example.org).
 Those chosen to become Scholars will be notified by early-February.
 Required evening meetings will begin in March.
-Click here for a full program description and application instructions.
+Download the full program description and application instructions.

-There will be an iSCTL informational luncheon for students at noon on November 13, 2017 during which the 2017 iSCTL student scholars will be available to discuss their experience and share the highlights of their projects with you.
-If you would like to attend this luncheon, please contact Andrea Bryner (firstname.lastname@example.org) so that we can order enough food and book a big enough room!
+There will be an iSCTL informational luncheon for students (date TBD) during which the 2018 iSCTL student scholars will be available to discuss their experience and share the highlights of their projects with you.
+If you would like to attend this luncheon, please contact Andrea Bryner (email@example.com) so that we can order enough food and book a big enough room!